michael-newell/Operating-Sytems/README.md

-# School
+# Operating Systems
-A place for school related projects
+A place for work related to operating systems class